wirc-sjsu/firebench/docs/tutorials/cli_caldor_benchmark.md

 firebench data get 1
 ```

-The command downloads the latest registered data archive for the Caldor Fire benchmark into the current directory.
+The command downloads the latest registered data archive for the Caldor Fire benchmark into the
-Extract the archive so that `Caldor.h5` is available in the working directory:
+current directory.
+Extract the archive; its files remain together under the versioned `v2026.2/`
+directory:

 ```bash
 unzip v2026.2.zip
 ```

-If you downloaded a different version, replace `v2026.2.zip` with the archive file that `firebench data get 1` created.
+If you downloaded a different version, replace `v2026.2` in both the archive name and the extracted
+directory paths below with the version that `firebench data get 1` created.

 ## 3. Inspect the case and target